Read partitioned table data with PyODPS

 (

-userid BIGINT COMMENT 'user ID',
+userid BIGINT COMMENT 'User ID',

-job STRING COMMENT 'job type',
+job STRING COMMENT 'Job type',

-education STRING COMMENT 'education level'
+education STRING COMMENT 'Education'

 ) COMMENT 'User information table'

-PARTITIONED BY (dt STRING COMMENT 'date',region STRING COMMENT 'region');
+PARTITIONED BY (dt STRING COMMENT 'Date',region STRING COMMENT 'Region');

 CREATE TABLE IF NOT EXISTS user_detail_ods